wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

 that uses the RabbitMQ AMQP transport to listen to messages and then sends them over HTTP or JMS.

-## Rolling failed messages back
+## Rolling back failed messages

 In this exmaple, messages are read from an inbound (RabbitMQ) message queue via an Inbound Endpoint.
 If a failure occurs, the transaction will roll back.
-This avoids the loss of the message.
+This avoids the loss of message.

 !!!
 Tip
     If you are using a RabbitMQ Inbound Endpoint for receiving messages, set the scope of the `SET_ROLLBACK_ONLY` property to `default` as follows:
         <property name="SET_ROLLBACK_ONLY" scope="default" type="STRING" value="true"/>

-As shown in the below example, you need to set the
-`           SET_ROLLBACK_ONLY          ` property to **true** in the
-fault handler (e.g., the fault sequence), to roll the message back when a failure occurs.
+As shown in the below example, you need to set the `SET_ROLLBACK_ONLY` property to **true** in the fault handler (e.g., the fault sequence) to roll back the message when a failure occurs.

 ### Synapse configuration

-Given below are the synapse artifact configuration for this use case.
+Given below are the synapse artifact configurations for this use case.
 Note that the fault sequence contains the `SET_ROLLBACK_ONLY` property set to **true**.

 ```xml tab='Inbound Endpoint'
 <?xml version="1.0" encoding="UTF-8"?><inboundEndpoint xmlns="http://ws.apache.org/ns/synapse" name="rabbit-mq-dec41-inbound-endpoint" sequence="rabbit-mq-dec41-inbound-sequence" onError="rabbitmq_fault" protocol="rabbitmq" suspend="false">